Ganesh9100/Mask-Detection-YOLO_V3-/README.md

 Training with yolov3

- Create the DataSet of near atleast 300 per class
+ Create the Dataset with different class of image's.

 For Creating Bounding Box and Annotation file  you can use below tools